engineervix/garmin-activity-share/README.md

 ### Pre-requisites

 - You need to have a [Twitter developer acount](https://developer.twitter.com/), and a [Garmin Connect](https://connect.garmin.com/) account.
-- Ensuring that you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) on your machine:
+- You need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) on your machine:

   ```sh
   # check that you have docker on your machine